frictionlessdata/frictionlessdata.io/doc/vision.md

-# Building a frictionless data ecosystem

-# The Vision

 There's too much friction working with data - friction getting data, friction processing data, friction sharing data.

 This friction stops people doing stuff - stops them creating, sharing, collaborating, using (especially amongst distributed communities).
 It kills the cycles of find, improve, share that would make for a dynamic, productive and *attractive* (open) data ecosystem.